LK4D4/lk4d4.darth.io/content/posts/hugoblog.md

 ## Prelude

 Recently I moved my jabber-server to DigitalOcean VPS.
-Run prosody in docker was so easy, that I decided create this blog.
+Run Prosody in docker was so easy, that I decided create this blog.
 And of course deploy it with docker!

 ## Content